ElAwbery/Django_projects/README.md

 Other Django apps live at the same level as hubapp in the above hierarchy.
 Not all of them are public yet.
 I work on the principle of keeping modularity as small and as contained as possible.
 All of the apps are designed to be easily pluggable.

-This repo is a flash shot of the state of my Django projects at a particular point in time (February 2020), it is not a working project and is not regularly updated.
+This repo is a snapshot of the state of my Django projects at a particular point in time (February 2020), it is not a working project and is not regularly updated.